Machine runner installation on macOS

 sudo chown USERNAME /var/opt/circleci

-Install the CircleCI’s self-hosted runner configuration
+5. Install the self-hosted runner configuration

 Create a directory as root